robbiehammond/GainsIQ/README.md

 {
     "email": "YOUR EMAIL",
     "openai_key": "YOUR OPENAI API KEY"
-}
+    "oura_key": "YOUR OURA PERSONAL ACCESS TOKEN HERE" <-- Unused for now, will change }
 ```
-- Next, build the backend. `cargo lambda build --release --arm64` will do this for you.
+- Next, build the backend. `GOOS=linux GOARCH=amd64 go build -ldflags="-s -w" -o bootstrap main.go` will do this for you.
 - Next, build the frontend.
 This can be done via `npm run build`.

 After this, you can deploy.
 Note that the site won't be connected to your backend yet.
 This is because you'll need the API URL (you can get this from API Gateway) for the frontend.
 Create a .env file in the frontend directory like the following: